oxc-project/oxc/README.md

 ## VoidZero Inc.

-Oxc is a project of [VoidZero](https://voidzero.dev/), see our annoucement [Announcing VoidZero - Next Generation Toolchain for JavaScript](https://voidzero.dev/blog).
+Oxc is a project of [VoidZero](https://voidzero.dev/), see our announcement [Announcing VoidZero - Next Generation Toolchain for JavaScript](https://voidzero.dev/blog).

 If you have requirements for JavaScript tools at scale, please [get in touch](https://forms.gle/WQgjyzYJpwurpxWKA)!